 2.2.
 The same nominator may nominate several candidates.

 2.3.
-Information about when nominations open is published on the organiser’s website and communicated via other public channels.
+Information about when nominations are open is published on the organiser’s website and communicated via other public channels.

 2.4.
 The nominator must fill out the electronic form, submit 1–2 written references / expert opinions (in Estonian, Russian, or English), and a list of previously published original and/or translated works (in Estonian, Russian, or English).